leonchen83/redis-cluster-watchdog/README.md

 ```

-## add redis-cluster-watchdog to redis cluster
+## add redis-cluster-watchdog to redis cluster as a normal node

 ```java